ansible/awx/docs/docsite/rst/administration/management_jobs.rst

    single: removing old data

 **Management Jobs** assist in the cleaning of old data from AWX, including system tracking information, tokens, job histories, and activity streams.
-You can use this if you have specific retention policies or need to decrease the storage used by your controller database.
+You can use this if you have specific retention policies or need to decrease the storage used by your AWX database.
 Click **Management Jobs** from the left navigation bar.

 |management jobs|